 Once poor, Qatar's exploitation of oil and gas fields since the 1940s has resulted in a prosperous nation.
 Qatar is an absolute monarchy ruled by the al-Thani family.
-For the first time in its history, Qatar held elections for the new Shura council, with 30 elected and 15 appointed members.
-The elections were organized via tribal lines, resulting in the election of known businessmen and former government officials.
-It is to be expected that they will mainly focus on the key interests of their constitutions, including opposing reform of labor rights for migrant workers.
-The state distributes its wealth generously, which has largely resulted in absence of much of the social and economic discontent which has characterized the region since the beginning of the Arab Spring.
+However, in a major development, first-ever legislative elections were held in October 2021 for the new Shura council, with 30 elected and 15 appointed members.
+The elections were organized along tribal lines, resulting in the election of known businessmen and former government officials.
+We expect them to focus mainly on the key interests enshrined in their constitutions, including opposing labor reform for migrant workers (AGSIW, 7 October 2021).

+The state distributes its wealth generously, which has largely resulted in the absence of much of the social and economic discontent that has characterized the region since the beginning of the Arab Spring.
 That said, Qatar's wealth has allowed it to play an active role in the Arab Spring abroad, supporting Islamist militants and groups, in particular the Muslim Brotherhood, which has raised tensions with its neighbors, most notably Saudi Arabia.
-Finally of note is Qatar's hosting of the Al-Jazeera media network, which has been an engine of the Arab Spring movement, serving as a mouthpiece for opposition leaders and insurgents.
+Of note is Qatar's hosting of the AlJazeera media network, which has been an engine of the Arab Spring movement, serving as a mouthpiece for opposition leaders and insurgents.
+Qatar is also trying to become a major regional player with its airline and the hosting of the 2022 FIFA World Cup.

 The Christian presence in the country has been growing with the development of the gas and oil industry.
-Although expatriate Christians have enjoyed a limited level of religious freedom, it took until 2007 before the first church was inaugurated in the strictly-monitored 'religious complex' just outside Doha.
+Although expatriate Christians have enjoyed a limited level of religious freedom, it took until 2007 before the first church was inaugurated in the strictly-monitored "religious complex" just outside Doha.
 The Qatari government considers Christianity a foreign influence, with the Ministry of Foreign affairs regulating churches in the country, while accepting that giving the Christian community some freedom is in Qatar's best interest.